eresearchqut/ontvisc/README.md

                               --blastn_db /path/to/ncbi_blast_db/nt
   ```

-- Perform a direct taxonomic classification of reads using Kraken2 and Kaiju
+- Perform a direct taxonomic classification of reads using Kraken2 and/or Kaiju.
   Example:
   ```
   # Check for presence of adapters